Bikeability cycle training

 Certificates and shiny, luminous, badges for each level are awarded to children who successfully complete each course.

 All Bikeability trainers undertake a CRB check, child protection check and road safety training.
 The trainers will have assessed and checked all of the routes that will be used during each Bikeability course.

 No. It is not a requirement in Central Bedfordshire that pupils must have undergone cycle training before being allowed to cycle to school.
 Schools are encouraged to develop their own cycling policies.

 How can I find a Bikeability course?

-If you're looking to provide Bikeability cycle training courses in school or your community, please contact your school games organiser or us on 0300 300 6581.
+In Central Bedfordshire, Bikeability courses are arranged by schools individually or by us.
+Please contact your school games organiser or us on 0300 300 4764.